On this page, you’ll find information on these topics:

 Renovations & capital improvements

-Parishes need to get Diocesan Council’s approval for new construction, structural alterations or repairs that require a building permit.
+Parishes need to get Synod Council’s approval for new construction, structural alterations or repairs that require a building permit.

-They also can’t incur any financial obligation they don’t expect to liquidate within a year without the written consent of the bishop and Diocesan Council.
+They also can’t incur any financial obligation they don’t expect to liquidate within a year without the written consent of the bishop and Synod Council.

 For the details of the diocesan approvals process and the documentation you need to submit, see:

-The Project Review Committee (PRC), Executive Board and Trusts Committee review projects and make recommendations to Diocesan Council.
+The Project Review Committee (PRC), and Risk and Governance Committee review projects and make recommendations to Synod Council.